Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ### c)  But There is More Than One Table in My Source System
-The CDC Agent could easily be capturing changes from more than one source table, lets write each dynamic table to only uses the JSON fields for our simulated stream:
+The CDC Agent could easily be capturing changes from more than one source table, lets prepare for that and write each dynamic table to only use the events received for our simulated Stock Limit Order stream.
+These are the key fields to use:
 ```
 select distinct RECORD_CONTENT:transaction:schema::varchar,RECORD_CONTENT:transaction:table::varchar from CDC_STREAMING_TABLE;
 ```